-The U.S. government expects that green card holders will really live -- that is, make their primary home in -- the United States.
-In the government's eyes, someone who just wants to jet back and forth between international destinations, and not really settle here, does not deserve a green card.
+The U.S. government expects that green card holders will truly live, that is, make their primary home in, the United States.
+In the government's eyes, someone who just wants to jet back and forth between international destinations and not really settle here does not deserve a green card.

-Short trips rarely produce such extreme results, of course -- a person returning to the U.S. after a few days isn't likely to face a lot of questions from the border official, who is the one who would have to raise this issue.
-But the importance of your intentions, and in some cases being able to prove them, is worth bearing in mind as you make your plans.
+Short trips rarely produce such extreme results, of course.
+A person returning to the U.S. after a few days isn't likely to face a lot of questions from the U.S. border official who who would have to raise this issue.
+But the importance of your intentions, and in some cases being able to prove them, is worth bearing in mind as you make travel plans.

 In fact, trips of up to six months don't usually raise many questions.
 However, if the trip lasts longer than six months, the questions you'll face upon return will get more probing.
-And if the trip is longer than a year, you'll raise a presumption that you've abandoned your residency, and have to work very hard to convince the U.S. immigration authorities otherwise.
+And if the trip is longer than a year, you'll raise a legal presumption that you've abandoned your U.S. residency, and will have to work hard to convince U.S. immigration authorities otherwise.

 If you got your conditional residence based on marriage to a U.S. citizen, then you enjoy an advantage that many other green card holders don't.
-You can apply for citizenship (to naturalize) three years, rather than five years after getting your green card.
+You can apply for citizenship (to naturalize) after three years, rather than the usual five years after getting your green card.
 (This assumes that you stay married to, and continue living with, the U.S. citizen all that time.)

 If you can't prove all three, you'll need to wait longer to apply, until all three are true.

 If you gained conditional residence as a result of marriage to a U.S. citizen, you'll need to prove, at the end of two years, that the marriage is still intact and bona fide.
-The usual ways to do this involve submitting (along with the required Form I-751) copies of documents showing that you live together, share financial accounts, and so forth.
+The usual ways to do this involve submitting (along with the required USCIS Form I-751) copies of documents showing that you live together, share financial accounts, and so forth.